 Blending SAF can represent an increase in operating costs, which represents a substantial portion of an airline's budget.
-Depending on the production pathway adopted, the price of SAF could be 1.5 to 3 times the price of CAF, which is a clear economic burden for airlines.
+Depending on the production pathway adopted, the price of SAF could be 1.5 to 3 times the price of conventional fuels, which is a clear economic burden for airlines.
 However, R&D efforts can help to reduce productions costs of SAF, as has been demonstrated by the United States Department of Energy (DOE).
 Through this research, the DOE found that the projected cost of fuel produced through fast pyrolysis, one possible SAF production pathway, at full-scale production has decreased by 75 per cent (U.S. DOE, 2016).

-Additionally, recognizing the benefits of using SAF, as well as the negative externalities associated with CAF, this additional cost can be shared between society (economic support backed by the Treasury) and the airline customers (charged in the ticket price), by implementing a balanced tax regime.
+Additionally, recognizing the benefits of using SAF, as well as the negative externalities7 associated with conventional fuels, this additional cost can be shared between society (economic support backed by the Treasury) and the airline customers (charged in the ticket price), by implementing a balanced tax regime.

 The deployment of SAF corresponds to an environmentally responsible perspective on the part of airlines, an action in favour of mitigating climate change.
-By the end of 2017, over 25 airlines have carried out over 100,000 flights using a blend of alternative fuels.
+By December 2018, over 30 airlines had carried out over 150,000 flights using a blend of alternative fuels8.

 As an indication of airlines' interest in SAF, associations bringing together airlines, aircraft manufacturers, environmental non-governmental organizations (NGOs), research institutions and academia have been created to promote this technology and educate stakeholders and consumers.
-These airline and multistakeholder associations are discussed in Chapter 6 and provide a good source of information for States willing to move towards developing and deploying SAF.
+These airline and multi-stakeholder associations are discussed in Chapter 6 and provide a good source of information for States willing to move towards developing and deploying SAF.